jorgegv/zxlibs/src/README.md

 # Sources

 This directory contains module sources.
-Each module should have a dedicated directory.
+Each module has a dedicated directory.